 - Asynchronous programming.
 Python3.5+

-Some applications implement parallelism using multiple processes instead of multiple threads(first post).
-Although the programming details are different, conceptually it is the same model and in this post, I'm talking in terms of threads but you can easily change it to processes.
+Some applications implement parallelism using several processes instead of several threads.
+Although the implementation details are different, conceptually it is the same model and in this post, I use the terms threads, but you can easily change it into processes.

-Also here we will be talking only in terms of explicit cooperative multitasking — callbacks, because it's the most common and widely used variant for implementing asynchronous frameworks.
+Also here we will speak only in terms of explicit cooperative multitasking — callbacks, since this is the most common and widely used variant for implementing asynchronous frameworks.
 But I think it's also interchangeable with cooperative threads.

 One of the standard solutions is to use threads.
-Each blocking I/O operation is started in a separate thread.
-When the blocking function gets invoked in the thread, the processor can schedule another thread to run, which actually needs the CPU.
+Each blocking I/O operation starts in a separate thread.
+When a thread calls the blocking function, the processor schedules another thread that actually needs CPU.

-In this concept, a thread is assigned to a single task and starts working on it.
-When a task is completed, the thread takes the next task and does the same: it performs all its commands one after the other to complete one specified task.
-In this system, a thread cannot leave the task halfway and move on to the next.
-Because of this, we can know for sure: whenever and wherever a function is executed — it cannot be set on hold and will be fully completed before starting to execute another one (which can change the data with which the current function works).
+In this execution model, thread is assigned to one task and starts the execution of its commands.
+When the task is complete, the thread takes the next task and does the same: it executes all its commands one after another to perform one specified task.
+In such a system, a thread cannot leave a task halfway done and go to the next one.
+So we can be sure that when a function is executed — it can't be put on hold and will be completely finished before another one starts (and can change the data the current function is working with).

-If the system is executed single-threadedly and several tasks are connected with it, then they will be executed in this one thread sequentially one after the other.
+If a system is executed in a single thread and there are several tasks associated with it, they will be executed in this one thread one after another sequentially.

-And if the tasks are always performed in a definite order, the implementation of a later task can assume that all earlier tasks have finished without errors, with all their output available for use — a definite simplification in logic.
+And if tasks are always executed in a certain order, the execution of a later task can assume that all earlier tasks ended without errors, with all their results available for use — a certain simplification in logic.

-If one of the commands is slow than the whole system will be waiting for this command to finish — there is no way around it.
+And if one of the commands is slow, the whole system will wait for the completion of this command — it is impossible to bypass it.

 In a multi-threaded system, the principle is preserved — one thread is assigned to one task and works on it until it is completed.

-But in this system, each task is performed in a separate thread of control.
-The threads are managed by the operating system and may, on a system with multiple processors or multiple cores, run in parallel, or may run be interleaved together on a single processor.
+But in the multi-threaded system, each task is executed in a separate control thread.
+Threads are controlled by the operating system and can be executed, in a system with several processors or several cores in parallel or can be multiplexed on one processor.

-Only now we have more than one thread and the tasks (not one task, but several different tasks) can be executed in parallel.
-Usually, tasks differ in the duration of processing and in fact, the thread that has finished working on one of its tasks can go to the next one.
+Now we have more than one thread and tasks (not one task, but several different tasks) to be executed at the same time.
+In fact, the thread that has completed work on one of its tasks can proceed to the next one.

-Most modern operating systems provide event notification subsystems.
-For example, a normal
+Most modern operating systems provide subsystems of event notification.
+For example, a usual

 Asynchrony and context switching